ZoeySOUNG/DECO2017/README.md

 ![Star Icon](images/button-right.png)

 ### Bootstrap Code Inspiration
 To improve the code for interactive modes in my project, I looked into Bootstrap for inspiration.
-Here are the links to Bootstrap and my code
+Here are the links to Bootstrap and my code.

+- Dropdown
 ```html
 <!-- Bootstrap CSS -->
 <link href="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css" rel="stylesheet">